***Last updated June 20th, 2026***

 Question: Do I need to disclose affiliate links?

 Answer: Both can work.
-Authority sites offer stronger long term potential, while microsites can rank quickly for smaller niche topics.
+Authority sites offer stronger long term potential, while micro sites can rank quickly for smaller niche topics.
 Pick what fits your interests and available time.
 The most important thing is that you stick to one long enough to truly see what is and isn’t working, then adjust accordingly.
+I like to start with one and have a good foundation built before narrowing down substantially – your rankings often point you in the direction of your future micro-niche once you’ve given them some time to see where people want to go.

 Final Thoughts: Staying Ahead in Affiliate SEO